-The Trapper Target is an epithermal gold target.
-The geochemical footprint for the Trapper Gold Target was expanded in 2021 to 4km by 1.5km.
+The Trapper Target is considered an epithermal gold target.
+The geochemical footprint for the Trapper Gold Target was expanded in 2021 to 4km by 1.5km in a northwest-southeast trend.
 Many surface rock grab samples have contained visible gold and returned assays up to 152.00 g/t Au.
 Gold mineralization occurs as several styles: within base metal-veins of sphalerite-galena-pyrite-chalcopyrite; hosted within quartz-stockwork veining; within sulphosalt-pyrite veinlets and as disseminations.
-In addition, two new high-grade copper-gold-silver showings were discovered within the Trapper target area.